Englacial/MDC/first_sprint.md

 Regridding and interpolation remain stubborn problems in our community-- and problems that **three of our five** grantees will be either addressing directly through there projects, or requesting help with.
-Two of grantees are working on interpolation and ***still*** want help with regridding as a preprocessing step to their interpolation methods!
+Two of our grantees are working on interpolation and ***still*** want help with regridding as a preprocessing step to their interpolation methods!
 We have some thoughts on how to approach this by using some the astronomic communities healpix framework, which has been